ehmpathy/with-domain-driven-cache/readme.md

 expect(jobAfter.name).toEqual('Hot Tub Removal')
 ```

-this works due to *domain.object dereferencing*
+this works due to *domain.object dereference*

 under the hood, whenever a domain.logic.query.output references a domain.object
 - we `.set` the state of the referenced domain.object into its own key in the cache